Evan Felker & Ex-Wife Not Getting Back Together Following Miranda Lambert Split, Per ‘People’

-Miranda Lambert and Evan Felker may not longer be together, but that doesn’t mean that he will be running right back into the arms of his former wife, Staci Nelson-Felker.
+Miranda Lambert and Evan Felker may no longer be together, but that doesn’t mean that he will be running right back into the arms of his former wife, Staci Nelson-Felker.

 According to an August 27 report by People Magazine, Evan Felker and Miranda Lambert shockingly called it quits just days after the Turnpike Troubadours lead singer had his divorce from Staci Nelson finalized.
 The band then left the tour, where they had been opening for Lambert.